 How will my pension be paid?

 Monthly pension payments will be made direct into your bank or building society account.
 Similar arrangements can also be made to pay your pension into your account should you move abroad.
-Further information regarding payment of pensions will be provided on retirement.
+Further information regarding payment of pensions will be provided to you when you take your pension.

 Will my pension increase?